mistic100/UMWP-Autochanger/README.md

 * UltraMon 3.2.1 or higher
 * Windows 7/8 32/64 bits

+## Translation
+The application is currently available in English and French.
+[A translation page](https://www.transifex.com/projects/p/umwp-autochanger) has been created on Transifex, feel free to register and contribute.

 ## Installation
 1. Install and configure UltraMon on your computer.